solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 ### The const Keyword

-In 2015, when EcmaScript 6 was released, a new keyword was added to JavaScript: `const`.
+When ECMAScript 2015 (ES6) was released, a new keyword was added to JavaScript: `const`.
 That sounds good!
 Const... constant... something that cannot be changed.

 _That's immutable!
 Right?_